-The budget has grown from US$300,000 in its first year to more than US$5.3 billion in 2013.
-From only 34 staff members when UNHCR was founded, a UNHCR staff of over 7,000 now deals with 42.9 million people of concern to UNHCR in more than 123 countries, including:
+The budget has grown from US$300,000 in its first year to US$7 billion in 2015.
+From only 34 staff members when UNHCR was founded, a UNHCR staff of over 9,700 now deals with 63.9 million people of concern to UNHCR in 126 countries, including:

-- and close to one million asylum seekers.
+- and more than 3 million asylum seekers.

-There are also another 1.3 million people of concern to UNHCR that the agency works with.
+There are also another 870,740 people of concern to UNHCR that the agency works with.

 UNHCR in Ireland

 UNHCR Ireland works to safeguard the rights and well being of refugees, asylum seekers and stateless people in Ireland through the provision of guidance, training and support to the authorities and the promotion of best international standards in legislation, policy and procedures.

 UNHCR's supervisory role in relation to compliance with the 1951 Convention Relating to the Status of Refugees is recognised in national legislation (the Refugee Act, 1996).
 The office also handles cases in which refugees, asylum seekers and stateless persons are in need of assistance, support and advice.

 To promote durable solutions UNHCR provides assistance to the Irish Government's resettlement programme, undertakes initiatives aimed at promoting integration and raises awareness of issues affecting those who come under UNHCR's mandate.

 For more information about what UNHCR does in the field click here to visit our global website.